 The Programme organised in Swedish cover school subjects in comprehensive and upper-secondary schools but not adult education.
 More information is available in Swedish only.

-The application period for all the programmes is 10 February - 6 March 2020.
+The application period for all the programmes is 9 February -5 March 2021.
 You can find more information on the selection criteria and application procedure, and application form on the Studyinfo pages which is a public, national database for educational programmes in Finland.
+At the moment, the information applies to 2020 application round, it will be updated by the end of December 2021.

 Instructions for students: Would you like to become a subject teacher?